Sploups21/CTF/Midnight Flag CTF/ANDROID/Admin panel - Write up.md

 # Admin Panel - Write up

 For this challenge an APK file named <em>AdminPanel.apk</em> is given.
+The goal is to find the password of the app.

 I first start to unzip it to get the file <em>classes.dex</em>, which contains the classes of the application :